 What If I Do All Of The Walk?
 How Long Will It Take?
 Am I Fit Enough?

-When Is The Best Time To Do The Pennine Way?
+When Is The Best Time To Walk The Pennine Way?

 What About Elevation?

-What Kit Do I Need For The Pennine Way?
+What Gear Do I Need For The Pennine Way?

-If you’re tackling the whole walk, you’re going to need a lot of equipment:
+If you’re tackling the whole walk, you’re going to need a lot of equipment.
+I have another fuller post on what to pack for the Pennine Way.

 - Clothes.
 Of course!
 You want to pack light, but you also want to ensure that you have enough clothing.
-For the sake of packing light, use as many Merino Wool clothes (which require way less washing) as you can, including underwear and socks.
+For the sake of packing light, use as many Merino Wool clothes (which require way less washing) as you can, including hiking underwear and socks for hiking, Smartwool vs Icebreaker.
 And wear waterproofs.
 Minimize how much you need to carry and how much you need to wash.
 And don’t forget a hat!

-- Good shoes.
+- Good hiking shoes.
 These are essential.
 Make sure you have experience using the very shoes that you take with you.
 Unused shoes (or shoes you don’t have much experience with) can easily lead to blisters and injuries.
 This is a very important consideration.
+Read also best women’s hiking shoes.

 - Water bottles and purification tablets.
 You absolutely need a couple of good-quality refillable water bottles to keep you hydrated along the way.
 And though you might not necessarily need them, water purification tablets are great if you can’t find fresh, running water.
 This is fairly unlikely but it’s always good to avert disaster before it strikes.